 A commit message’s body is optional.
 If you decide a commit message needs a body, do the following:

 Like a commit message’s body, the footer is also optional.
-Use the footer to summarize supplemental information such as:
+Use the footer to summarise supplemental information such as:

 A breaking change is a modification that will require dependent actors to also make a corresponding change; such as additional required parameters to an existing function.